calculix/ccx2paraview/README.md

 <br/><br/>

-# CalculiX to Paraview converter (frd to vtk/vtu)
+# CalculiX to Paraview converter (frd to vtk/vtu/vtkhdf)

 Converts [CalculiX](http://www.dhondt.de/) ASCII .frd-file to view and postprocess analysis results in [Paraview](https://www.paraview.org/).
 Generates von Mises and principal components for stress and strain tensors.

 Creates separate file for each output interval - it makes possible to animate time history. **Caution!** If you have 300 time steps in the FRD, there will be 300 Paraview files.
-If you need one file - write output only for one step in your CalculiX model.
+If you need one file - write output only for one step in your CalculiX model or write a .hdfvtk-file combining all time steps into one file.

 Converter is tested on [CalculiX examples](https://github.com/calculix/examples).
 Here is how some [test log](https://github.com/calculix/ccx2paraview/blob/master/tests/test.log) looks like.